División de Valores, 3er Piso

 No matter how it may be promoted, forex trading is a risky endeavor and may not be suitable for every investor.
 Like any investment, forex investments can be subject to abuse.
 Some promoters profit by charging high commissions or selling investment strategies.
 Others claim to have complex algorithms or propriety software programs that allow them to beat the market, which really don't work or don't exist.

-Obtain important background information about forex dealers and their salespeople from the National Futures Association (NFA) at www.nfa.org.
-As part of your due diligence, read more about forex investments and the questions you need to ask before you invest.
+As part of your due diligence, read more about FOREX investing and the questions you should ask before you invest.

 The information provided on this website is not comprehensive, is not offered as legal or investment advice, and is not a substitute for competent legal or financial counsel.
 The Securities Division provides this information to give you an overview of the topics discussed.
 You should not rely on the accuracy of this information, but should carefully review all applicable statutes and regulations with the assistance of legal counsel.